Last Updated: 2024-02-09

 Congratulations!
 You have reached the end of this tutorial, and the end of this stage of your journey.

 You're all set!
-Now you can use PrivateLink to configure access to data in your Amazon RDS instance.
+Now you can use PrivateLink to configure access to data in your Amazon RDS instance or database running on an EC2 instance.

 Continuous learning